- Three Basic Kinds of Taxes in Greece

 Property Taxes in Greece

-ENFIA is the real estate/property tax in Greece.
+ENFIA is the real estate/property tax in the fiscal environment of Greece.

 It consists of two parts: